-IFRS 15 will also impact our accounting for certain up-front costs directly associated with obtaining and fulfilling customer contracts.
+IFRS 15 will also impact our accounting for certain upfront costs directly associated with obtaining and fulfilling customer contracts.
 Under our current policy, subscriber acquisition costs are recognized as an intangible asset when such costs (i) are directly attributable to obtaining a new customer contract, (ii) are paid to a third party and (iii) can be measured reliably.
 Subscriber acquisition costs are currently amortized over the applicable contractual life, which results in an estimated useful life of two years.
-Under IFRS 15, the up-front costs will be recognized as assets and amortized over a period that is consistent with the transfer to the customers of the goods or services to which the assets relate, which we have generally interpreted to be the expected customer life.
+Under IFRS 15, the upfront costs associated with contracts that have substantive termination penalties and a term of one year or more will be recognized as assets and amortized to other operating expenses over the applicable period benefited.
 The impact of the accounting change for this change in amortization period will be dependent on numerous factors, but we expect the initial impact of adopting this accounting change will be significant.